|

 What is Pharmacology?
 An introduction | Pharmacology Mentor

-Pharmacology is the scientific discipline that investigates how chemical agents interact with living systems to modify physiological or biochemical functions.
-At its core, pharmacology seeks to explain: The mechanisms of action of drugs at molecular, cellular, organ and whole-body levels.
+Pharmacology is the scientific discipline that investigates how chemical agents (drugs) interact with living systems to modify physiological or biochemical functions.

 1.2: Introduction to Pharmacology - Medicine LibreTexts